Alias Jesse James

 Alias Jesse James is a 1959 American Western comedy film directed by Norman Z. McLeod and starring Bob Hope and Rhonda Fleming.
 Based on a story by Robert St. Aubrey and Bert Lawrence, the film is about an outlaw who tries to kill an insurance agent who has been mistaken for him in order to collect on a big policy.
 Costumes by Edith Head.

 Plot

-Milford Farnsworth (Hope) is a bumbling insurance agent who unknowingly sells a life insurance policy to the outlaw Jesse James (Wendell Corey).
-Farnsworth is sent out West to shield the insurance company's investment by "protecting" James.
+Milford Farnsworth is a bumbling insurance agent who unknowingly sells a life insurance policy to the outlaw Jesse James.
+Farnsworth is sent out west to shield the insurance company's investment by "protecting" James.